Raline Shah: Life and career

-She later attended National University of Singapore where she studied political science, and received B.A in Political Science and New Media & Communication (Honour) in 2007.
-She was a vocalist for NUS Jazz club and performed twice at Singapore International Festival of Arts.
-Related to Sophie Shabrina and Vlady Nanlohy.

 2008–2013: Career beginnings

 Raline was a part-time model for Mannequin Studios from 2004 to 2008.
 She was also part of the Public Relations Department of Paragon Medical from 2008 to 2011.
 Her entry into the mainstream Indonesian entertainment landscape was as one of the contestants of Puteri Indonesia 2008 where she represented North Sumatra.
 She was chosen in the Top 5 and was awarded the title "Putri Favorit Indonesia" by popular vote.

 Raline’s acting debut started in 2012 where she took part in her first movie, 5 cm, directed by Rizal Mantovani.
 5 cm is a novel by Donny Dhirgantoro which was published in 2005 and tells the story of five friends (Arial, Riani, Zafran, Ian, and Genta) as they tried to find out what true friendship is while climbing Mount Semeru, the highest peak in Java.
 Raline played as Riani, the only woman in the group characterized by her high intellect and ambition.
 The movie was well received by the Indonesian public, becoming one of the highest grossing movies of the year with 2.40 million viewers and was awarded "Best Cinematography" at 2013 Indonesian Film Festival.

 Raline has been working extensively as a commercial and runway model since 2008 both within Indonesia and internationally, her good personality and public image allowing her to work with numerous brands and fashion designers.
 She represented Cita Tenun Indonesia, an association dedicated to the preservation of traditional Indonesian weaving techniques and providing Indonesian designers international visibility, during the United Nation’s Fashion 4 Development (F4D) program in New York in 2012 and 2013, participating along other international personalities and models such as Lily Cole and Carla Sozzani.
 She was also one of the South East Asian brand ambassadors for the prominent Belgian fashion designer, Diane von Furstenberg, which personally selected Raline herself.